hyperledger-labs/fabric-docs-cn/docs/source/build_network.rst

   cd fabric-samples/first-network

+Note

-.. note:: The supplied commands in this documentation ​          **MUST** be run from your ``first-network`` sub-directory ​          of the ``fabric-samples`` repository clone.
-If you elect to run the ​          commands from a different location, the various provided scripts ​          will be unable to find the binaries.
+The supplied commands in this documentation MUST be run from your first-network sub-directory of the fabric-samples repository clone.
+If you elect to run the commands from a different location, the various provided scripts will be unable to find the binaries.